-Once you have completed your sales plan, we recommend enabling it in a CRM like Pipedrive and meeting with your sales team on a weekly basis to review your progress.
-Pipeline helps small sales teams work on sales processes, manage their business pipeline, and monitor deals.
-Click here to start a free trial.
+Once you have completed your sales plan, you can enable it in a CRM like Pipedrive and meeting with your sales team on a weekly basis to review your progress.
+Pipedrive helps sales teams work on sales processes, manage their business pipeline, and monitor deals.
+Click here to start a free 14-day trial.

 What Should My Sales Plan Include?

 Below we outline each of the sections a sales plan should include.
 Remember to follow along with your own sales plan template document.

 In this section, you’ll define the goals you want to achieve during the timespan of the sales plan.

 When a goal is specific and measurable, it is much more likely to be achieved.
 This is because the objective become crystal clear not only to the person responsible for achieving it but also for the person whose role it is to make sure that things get done.